 Figure 3.
-Setup for Stressed Eye Calibration for Hosts (top) and Devices (bottom).
+Setup for Stressed Eye Calibration for Hosts with the Type-A connector (top) Devices with the Type-B connector (middle), and Hosts or Devices with the Type-C connector.

 Stressed Eye Calibration

 Stressed eye calibration involves first setting up the test equipment with compliant fixtures, cables, and channels, and then iteratively measuring and adjusting various types of applied stresses such as jitter.
 The calibration step is performed without the DUT, with compliant test fixtures and channels, and with specific data patterns generated by the test equipment.